JennyDelaney/Portfolio_1_Project/README.md

 A list of what is currently conisdered the top five golf courses in Ireland.
 ## Third Page -
 A newsletter sign up page so that people can be kept informed of the latest list of courses and any offers that might be available through the clubs.
+## Issues:
+Initial home page had the Golf Courses around Ireland set up at the top of the home page.
+However, upon review of the page this looked flat so I added a hero image with a small bit of animation.